tleyden/tleyden.github.io/source/_posts/2014-10-25-running-caffe-on-aws-gpu-instance-via-docker.markdown

 ## Run caffe test suite

-After the above `docker run` command completes, your shell will now be inside a docker container.
+After the above `docker run` command completes, your shell will now be inside a docker container that has Caffe installed.

-The first thing you'll want to do is to run the Caffe test suite and make sure it passes.
+You'll want run the Caffe test suite and make sure it passes.
 This will validate your environment, including your GPU drivers.

 ```
 $ cd /opt/caffe